 Diamond-shaped signs – are used for warning signs.
 Rectangular signage with the longer direction horizontal provide guidance information.

-Pentagons – indicate school zones, although it might be more recognizable as a “house” than the typical geometric pentagon shape.
+Pentagons – indicate school zones, although it might be more recognizable as a “house” than the typical geometric pentagon shaped signs.

 Circular signs – always warn of a railroad crossing ahead while the crossing itself is denoted by an “X” shape.